joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/json-response-formats.md

-The most important factor when defining an API response is the standardised format of the response.
+The most important factor when designing an API response is having a standardised format of the response.
 Most enterprises have defined their own custom API format, usually a JSON response that maps neatly to their own data model.
 For Joomla, we will look at the most useful and most commonly used response formats which are created by the open source community.